LeonisX/yoda-stories-translation-tool/documents/comparison-demo.md

 **Zones**

-Поскольку в демо версии должны быть недоступны планеты с пустынями и джунглями, и были удалены тайлы, связанные с ними, то из всех соответствующих зон эти тайлы были так же удалены (заменены на прозрачные тайлы).
+Since planets with deserts and jungles are not available in the demo version, and the tiles associated with them were removed, these tiles were also removed from all the corresponding zones (replaced with transparent tiles).

-Так же стиранию подверглась часть снежных локаций.
+Some snow locations were also erased.

 **Zone 0**: +1 instruction for Action 0

 ![](images/zones/startup-demo.png)

-Поскольку фраза "Demo" выводится на верхнем слое, её нижний тайл убирается во время полёта X-Wing.
+Since the phrase "Demo" is displayed on the top layer, its bottom tile is removed during the flight of the X-Wing.

 `remove-tile: 5 5 2 0 0 ""`

-**Zones 76-77**: добавлено Demo.
+**Zones 76-77**: added Demo.

 ![](images/zones/demo/076.png) ![](images/zones/demo/077.png)

-**Zones 93-96**: убраны все мини-квесты от Йоды, сцена его похищения.
+**Zones 93-96**: removed all mini-quests from Yoda, the scene of his abduction.

 ![](images/zones/demo/093.png) ![](images/zones/demo/094.png) ![](images/zones/demo/095.png) ![](images/zones/demo/096.png)

-Убрана фраза: Dagobah!
+Removed phrase: `Dagobah!
 Yoda must be around here somewhere.
-I better find him and see what's on his mind...
+I better find him and see what's on his mind...`

 izx4._unnamed2: 1 -> 0